oddpre/portfolio/README.md

 16/02/2025:
 Added a Marquee slider to highlight technologies I have worked on and other very minor changes to skills-section.

-For next sunday (23/02/2025): A Windows Form Game (match tiles)
+By Sunday: A Windows Form Game (match tiles) && other projects.
+Superdelayed, will publish asap

 // Project
-TBD: Meet the Journals (Planning still in progress)
+Meet the Journals.
+Should be complete by the end of the month.
 - A journal app.
+Focusing on mental health, at least for my part.
+- A prototype might be available by Easter.